-a) Useful lives of plant and machinery
+b) Useful lives of plant and machinery

 The cost of plant and machinery is depreciated on a straight-line basis over the assets' useful lives.
 Management estimates the useful lives of these assets to be within 10 to 20 years.
 These are common life expectancies applied in the furniture industry.
 Changes in the expected level of usage and technological development could impact the economic useful lives and the residual values of these assets, therefore, future depreciation charges could be revised.
-The carrying amounts of the Group's plant and machinery at 30 June 2014 were RM61,706,000 (2013: RM65,707,000) (Note 13).
-A 5% difference in the expected useful lives of these assets from management's estimates would result in RM608,000 (2013: RM579,000) variance in the Group's profit for the year.
+The carrying amounts of the Group's plant and machinery at 30 June 2015 were RM63,087,000 (2014: RM61,706,000) (Note 13).
+A 5% difference in the expected useful lives of these assets from management's estimates would result in RM556,000 (2014: RM567,000) variance in the Group's profit for the year.

-b) Impairment of financial assets
+c) Impairment of financial assets